guardian/guardian-accessibility/docs/guidelines/web/lang-attribute.md

 ```

 You can also use the CSS psuedo-class `:lang` to select elements by language.
-This example will select all content in the `header` element where the lang is set to `en` (English) and set the correct rules for quotation marks:
+This example will select all content in the `header` element where the `lang` attribute is set to `en` (English) and set the correct rules for quotation marks:

 ```css
 .header:lang(en) {